 Setting up AURO-3D with Wwise

-- Create a new Project and add the AURO Headphone presets.
+- Create a new Project and add the AURO Headphones presets.

 - Create a child Audio Bus under the Master Audio Bus.